ivozzo/miscellaneous-powertop.service/README.md

 Service | Description
 ---------|---------
- powertop.service | enabling this will start powertop with --auto-tune option gou-manager.service | enabling this will send OFF signal to discrete GPU through acpi_call (you'll have to load the module on kernel)
+ powertop.service | enabling this will start powertop with --auto-tune option gpu-manager.service | enabling this will send OFF signal to discrete GPU through acpi_call (you'll have to load the module on kernel)

 ## Usage